syguo96/starter-hugo-academic/content/publication/guo2023oovgeneralization/index.md

 publication: "arxiv preprint 2304.07896"
 publication_short: ""

 abstract: The ability of an agent to do well in new environments is a critical aspect of intelligence.
 In machine learning, this ability is known as \textit{strong} or \textit{out-of-distribution} generalization.
 However, merely considering differences in data distributions is inadequate for fully capturing differences between learning environments.
 In the present paper, we investigate \textit{out-of-variable} generalization, which pertains to an agent's generalization capabilities concerning environments with variables that were never jointly observed before.
-This skill closely reflects the process of animate learning: we, too, explore Nature by probing, observing, and measuring proper subsets of variables at any given time.

 # Summary.
 An optional shortened abstract.
 #summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.